Category Archives: Etiquette

 Thirty something someday syndrome

-us by our parents whom perhaps felt rushed to become adults by being thrown into careers, marriage or parenting in their early twenties.
-Unfortunately, by not setting some age related goals, ideals and responsibility they have (in some cases) stunted the growth of their own children.
+us by our parents whom perhaps felt rushed to become adults by being thrown into careers, marriage, or parenting in their early twenties.
+Unfortunately, by not setting some age related goals, ideals, and responsibility they have (in some cases) stunted the growth of their own children.
 The fact that the number of thirty something children still living in their parent’s basement is on the increase kind of proves this point.

 Gone are the days that one is expected to get married right out of high school.
 The term ‘cougar’ has replaced ‘spinster’ and a new mom at forty is more common than one at twenty-two.
 This is progress.
 Approaching forty without having to make one major decision in your life is not cutting edge independence – you are simply dragging your feet.